MuscleGear5/agent-cli/docs/users/features/sandbox.md

 Cross-platform sandboxing with complete process isolation.

-By default, Qwen Code uses a published sandbox image (configured in the CLI package) and will pull it as needed.
+By default, Agent-Cli uses a published sandbox image (configured in the CLI package) and will pull it as needed.

 **Best for**: Strong isolation on any OS, consistent tooling inside a known image.